COVID-19 FUNERAL HOME UPDATE & INFORMATIONMarch 15, 2020

 Keohane is offering the following initiatives to help families heal and to aid in the reduction of virus transmission and social isolation:

-- Live streaming and recording of funeral ceremonies.
+- Complimentary live streaming and recording of ceremonies for remote participation.

 - Enhanced obituaries written by published authors.